GatoGraphQL/GatoGraphQL/README.md

 - Adding package dependencies in `composer.json`
 - Identification of services and making them available through [Symfony's DependencyInjection component](https://symfony.com/doc/current/components/dependency_injection.html)
-- Identification of options, and setting them through [Symfony's Dotenv component](https://symfony.com/doc/current/components/dotenv.html) (currently they are defined as constants, such as `USE_APPSHELL`)
 - Adding namespaces for all PHP classes following the [PSR-4](https://www.php-fig.org/psr/psr-4/) convention, as to support [autoloading through Composer](https://getcomposer.org/doc/01-basic-usage.md#autoloading)
 - Shortening of classnames (eg: from the current `PoP_Posts_Module_Processor_PostsDataloads` to `Dataloads`, after placing the class under namespace `PoP\Posts\ModuleProcessors`)
 - Using `use` statements to import fully-qualified (namespace+classname) classes at the top of the PHP file, to make the code more legible (eg: instead of repeatedly executing `\PoP\Engine\Engine_Vars::getVars()`, we can first import the class with `use PoP\Engine\Engine_Vars;` and then execute `Engine_Vars::getVars()`)